iSHAREScheme/Documentation/demo-and-testing/ctt.rst

 The API services that need to conform to iSHARE standards differ per party role in the iSHARE Network.
 Different roles in the iSHARE Network require different sets of test cases as is detailed below.
 Below is only list of required endpoints, the full list of test cases per API service can be found at `CTT test cases page <https://ctt.isharetest.net/admin/test-cases>`_.

 .. note:: The Conformance Test Tool can only check if you validate test-certificates correctly.
-It is your responsibility to validate PKIoverheid and eIDAS certificates correctly.
+It is your responsibility to validate PKI certificates correctly.
 To learn more please read :ref:`Certificate Validation<refCertificateValidation>` section.

 **Service Consumers**